-So they begin to think that evolution accounts for everything in the universe, i.e. a process without a designer, without a God, that humans are the accidental combination of molecules, there is no creator who designed us.
-We are self-made man like a statue.
-We depend on ourselves, we set our own goals, determine our own destiny.
-This is the sad reality, claiming to be wise they became fools and exchanged the glory of an immortal God for images resembling mortal man and birds and animals and creeping things.
+So the consequences of sin are that the man became futile in their thinking and their foolish hearts were darkened.
+So they begin to think that for example, evolution accounts for everything in the universe, i.e. the blind process of how the world came into existence without a designer, without a God.
+That humans are the accidental combination of molecules.
+There is no creator who designed us.
+We are self-made man.
+We depend on ourselves.
+We set our own goals and determine our own destiny.
+This is the sad reality.

+Romans 1:22-23 (ESV) Claiming to be wise, they became fools, 23 and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things.

-The worship of idols stems from the sin of man.
+The worship of idols stem from the sin of man.
 It involves the pursuit of everything man made.
-Money, prestige, power become the ultimate destination of every man because once we refuse to worship God we have no alternative but to worship things below God.
+Money, prestige and power become the ultimate destination of every man because once we refuse to worship God we have no alternative but to worship the things below God.

-Moving on to the third chapter of Paul's letter to Romans
+Moving onto the third chapter of Paul's letter to Romans,